stratosphere/stratosphere/docs/0.5/index.markdown

     }
 }
 {% endhighlight %}
 *Note*: As the content of broadcast variables is kept in-memory on each node, it should not become too large.
-Currently broadcast variable do not support branching, therefore it is not possible to use <code>someBcInput</code> (in the above example) as input for another operator.
+For simpler things like scalar values you should use `setParameter(...)`.

 An example of how to use Broadcast Variables in practice can be found in the <a href="https://github.com/stratosphere/stratosphere/blob/master/stratosphere-examples/stratosphere-java-examples/src/main/java/eu/stratosphere/example/java/record/kmeans/KMeans.java">K-Means example</a>.
 </section>